dthommes/RoboSpring/README.md

 ## Inject more than Spring Beans
 RoboSpring additionally has preliminary support for **RoboGuice** annotations.
 You can e.g. inject views from you layout into your Activity.
 For this we even use the same annotations, so migrating from RoboGuice to RoboSpring should be easy.

-When you have the following view in your layout (id is 'textView')...
+When you have the following view in your layout (id is `textView`)...

 ```xml
     <TextView